kno10/cervidae/README.md

 Roughly said, the general design employed looks like this:

-Algorithm  ->  Controller  ->  Data
+Algorithm  ->  Adapter  ->  Data

 so for example with sorting algorithms:

-SortingAlgorithm  ->  ArrayListController  ->  java.util.ArrayList
+SortingAlgorithm  ->  ArrayListAdapter  ->  java.util.ArrayList

-SortingAlgorithm  ->  DoubleArrayController  ->  double[]
+SortingAlgorithm  ->  DoubleArrayAdapter  ->  double[]

 in contrast to the Java Collections API, by separating algorithms and the data storage, the same sorting algorithm can be applied to different datastructures,